What are the aims of this leaflet?

 What skin conditions are treated with isotretinoin?

-Isotretinoin is licensed to treat moderate and severe acne, often where there is risk of scarring.
+Isotretinoin is licensed to treat severe acne, often where there is risk of scarring.
 Your dermatologist may occasionally use isotretinoin to treat other skin conditions such as hidradenitis suppurativa and rosacea.
 In the United Kingdom, isotretinoin may only be prescribed if you are under the care of a consultant dermatologist.

 Will isotretinoin cure my acne?